-From 23 September the Canon of Dutch History will be on display at the Holland Open Air Museum in Arnhem: a presentation covering the complete history of our country, ‘from megaliths to the modern day’.
+The Canon of Dutch History is on display in the entrance building of the Dutch Open Air Museum in Arnhem: a presentation covering the complete history of our country, ‘from megaliths to the modern day’.
 This new presentation, developed in close partnership with the Rijksmuseum in Amsterdam, offers an insight into the highs and lows of Dutch history through people, events and themes from our past.

 Canon windows in the museum park

 Various windows of the Canon can already be found around the park.
 For example the windows Charlemagne, De Stijl, Willem Drees, the First World War, the 'Statenbijbel' and the great flood of 1953.